-And just because, you need some fun, there are Egg Stacking Races.
+Next, how about a fun game.
+Egg stacking races might just be the ticket.
 Set the timer for one minute and see who can stack the most half egg pieces.
-It’s tough because they like to slip and tip.
+It’s not as easy as it looks.
+The eggs tend to slip and tip.
 You have to have patience and a steady hand.

 - 1/2 pieces of Easter eggs (if they are all the same size it’s easiest)

 EASTER PLAY-DOH MATS

 These Springtime/Easter play-doh mats from my April Morning Work Stations packet are a perfect, independent station to keep students engaged and having fun.
 Click HERE to learn more.